2NCE3/2NCE3/README.md

 > I will find you.
 Or you’ll find me.
 > *(Contact coming soon… through rain.)*

 --
 > _“Accept pain, know pain.
 Those who do not know pain will never understand true peace..._
 > _AND NOW, THIS WORLD SHALL KNOW PAIN!_
 > 💥 **ALMIGHTY PUSH!!!!** 💥

+--
+They don’t know what I’ve lost.
+But I left the pain in my code —
+where only the worthy will read between the lines.
+--

  _*THIS WORLD SHALL KNOW CODE!*_
 ✨ **ALMIGHTY PUSH TO GITHUB!** ✨